Multiproject-EJ/studioorganize-site/SUPABASE.md

 3. Load the site locally, open the browser console, and instantiate the Supabase client as shown above.
 4. Call `supabase.auth.signUp({ email, password })` to create a new account.
 Confirm the email if required by your project settings.
 5. Use `supabase.auth.signInWithPassword` to verify that login works and that you can fetch/update your profile using `supabase.from('profiles')` queries.

+### Troubleshooting “sign-ups are disabled” errors

+If the signup form reports that new accounts are disabled:

+1. Visit **Authentication → Providers** in the Supabase dashboard.
+2. Ensure the **Email** provider has “Enable Email Signup” toggled on.
+3. Scroll down to **Advanced settings** and confirm “Disable new user signups” is turned off.
+4. If you enforce an email domain allow list, add the address you are testing with to the allow list.

+After updating these settings, reload the public site and submit the form again.
+The frontend reads the Supabase Auth configuration on load and will now surface the warning immediately whenever signups are switched off.

 ### Granting admin access to an account